visgl/luma.gl/docs/get-started/examples.md

 # Examples

-luma.gl contains a suite of stand-alone examples that can be used to test various features of the library
+luma.gl contains a suite of stand-alone examples that can be used to learn the various features of the framework.

-## Viewing Examples

-Note that many of the examples can be viewed live on the luma.gl documentation website.
-But you can also build and run the examples yourself, see below.
+If you are just curious to see what can be achieved by luma.gl, you are welcome to check luma.gl's website at luma.gl.
+Examples are presented live there.

 ## Running Examples

+If you'd like to poke around the example and see learn how to develop using luma.gl, you can build and run the examples yourself, following the instruction below:

-To run the examples, just go to their directories, install and start:
+To run the examples, go to their directories, install and start:

     cd examples/core/instancing
     yarn # or npm install